Library Board Statement:

 Per City Ordinance 6-206, it shall be unlawful for any person within the corporate limits to purposely, willfully, or maliciously injure in any manner, or destroy any real or personal property of any description belonging to another.
 Should a patron destroy library property, they will be held accountable to the extent of the law as per city ordinance.

 No child under 8 shall be unattended at any time unless for a scheduled library program with specifications noted in advertising.
-The responsible person for said child should plan to be at the library when such program concludes.
+The responsible caregiver for said child should plan to be at the library when such program concludes.

 The Wilson Public Library assumes no responsibility for children left unattended on library premises.

-As the Wilson Public Library is a City entity, all City Personnel Policies and Procedures supercede elaborated personnel policies listed herein per City of Cozad Dawson County Nebraska Personnel Policies and Procedures 1.50 Coverage of the Rules.
+As the Wilson Public Library is a City entity, all City Personnel Policies and Procedures supersede elaborated personnel policies listed herein per City of Cozad Dawson County Nebraska Personnel Policies and Procedures 1.50 Coverage of the Rules.
 Staff are required to read and are given a copy of the current policies and procedures manual on the first day of employment.
 There is a current copy of this document in the staff area and available from the Library Director.

 Per City of Cozad Dawson County Personnel Policies and Procedures Chapter 6.